What statistics and language have in common and what Marketers could learn from it.

 Edward Taaffe

-Ed is a technical consultant and writer in the areas of Digital and Products.
-He writes here on random subjects that catch the eye.
+Ed is a technical consultant and writer in the areas of Digital and Products, with a lifelong interest in Economics..